palletops/lein-uberimage/README.md

 The plugin will run 'uberjar' on your project, generate the docker image with your uberjar in it, and report the uuid of the generated image.

+Note that if you have not already pulled the base image (eg. with `docker pull pallet/java`), then it might take some while for the image generation to complete.

 ## Running your container

 Once the image is built, you can run it via docker with